 Wireless & Data Logging Models

-Now introducing Wireless Load Monitoring and Data Logging with the SPC4® technology.
+Now introducing Wireless Load Monitoring and Data Logging System with the SPC4® technology.
 Designed to your specific application, the wireless and data logging capabilities are tailored to your needs.
 Contact us today to receive a product specification sheet with all the possibilities for your application.

 The wireless assembly uses digital probes attached to each fastener to read and relay load information in real time.
-The configuration of relay and receiving stations are designed completely to your application.
+The configuration of relay and receiving stations is designed completely to your application.
 Therefore, all of the following and much more depend on your specific needs; connection type, distance, probe sampling, battery life, positional information, network cameras, and programmed maintenance alerts.
-To speak with a fastening expert on how this can be implemented as a solution to your application, please contact us today.
+To speak with a fastening expert on how this load tracking system can be implemented as a solution to your application, please contact us today.
 Specification sheets are available at your request.

-VFB spc4-34105SPC4® Readers
+VFB spc4-34105SPC4® Meters

 SPC4® Advantages

-• Reduced inspection time
+• Reduce inspection times

-• Electronic control of installation clamp load
+• Continuously monitor clamp load

 Technical

-Standard & Custom Options
+Standard & Custom Fastener Options

 We can use all steel grades, including stainless steel and other specific materials.
 In addition, our in house tooling department is able to design any head shape specification that you need, an exceptional ability we take great pride in.